Street Fighter Alpha: The Animation: Plot

 Ryu is contemplating the death of his sensei, Gouken, and struggling with the "Dark Hadou", an evil energy which Gouken's brother, Akuma, succumbed to.
 While in the city, Ryu fights off agents of Shadaloo, gaining the attention of Interpol agent Chun-Li and aspiring martial artist Sakura, who becomes his fan and vows to track him down and become his student.

 In Japan, a mysterious fortune-teller, Rose, confronts Ryu and questions him about his hold over the Dark Hadou and reason for fighting.
 While visiting Gouken's grave, Ryu meets his old friend, Ken Masters, and they are approached by Shun, a young boy who claims he is Ryu's long-lost brother.
 According to Shun, their mother raised him in Brazil and sent him to find Ryu before she died.
 Ken is skeptical, but Ryu takes Shun in and notices his potential as a fighter.
 One night, Ryu succumbs to the Dark Hadou and nearly kills Ken.
 He instructs Ken to kill him if he is ever completely possessed by the Dark Hadou, which Ken agrees to.

 Ken and Shun enter an underground fighting tournament; while on the way there, they are harassed by street thugs.
 Ryu and Shun fight them off, but Ryu notices a sadistic streak in Shun, whom he has to punch to stop from killing one of the thugs.
 Meanwhile, Ken finds Sakura in a local bar and agrees to take her to Ryu, but is too late to enter the tournament as Ryu is found by Chun-Li.
 In the tournament, which is watched over by its enigmatic organizer, Dr. Sadler, Shun is pitted against wrestler Zangief.
 Shun pummels Zangief with his superior speed, but the Dark Hadou catches up with him, distracting him long enough for Zangief to attack him.
 Ryu steps in and fights Zangief, but is also overcome by the Dark Hadou and fires a Dark Hadouken which misses Zangief and causes the building to collapse.
-As Ken takes an injured Sakura to safety, Ryu is confronted by Rosanov and Shun is injured defending him.
+As Ken takes an injured Sakura to safety, Ryu is confronted by Rosanov, a biomechanical android, and Shun is injured defending him.
 Enraged, Ryu obliterates Rosanov with another Dark Hadouken.
 While Ryu is distracted, Shun is abducted by Shadaloo agents.